GoogleChrome/developer.chrome.com/site/en/docs/android/trusted-web-activity/receive-payments-play-billing/index.md

 }
 ```

-This is also a good time to check for purchases that were previously made but weren’t acknowledged.
+This is also a good time to check for purchases that were previously made but weren't acknowledged.
-It is recommended to acknowledge purchases as soon as possible to ensure your users’ entitlements
+It is recommended to acknowledge purchases as soon as possible to ensure your users' entitlements
 are properly reflected in your app.

 ```js